Alydus eurinus: Morphology

 Alydus eurinus is mostly dark in color with lighter markings sometimes observed on the legs and abdomen.
 However, coloring on the side of the head is absent.
 Fine hairs cover the body.
 The corners of the posterior pronotum plate are rounded, while in a similar species, Alydus pilosulus, the corners are more angular.
 Their wings are dark in color and possess many longitudinal veins, which distinguish them from the morphologically similar family, Lygaeidae.

 Sound production

 Alydus uses ridges, or stridulitrum, on the forewing and nodes, or plectrum, on the femur to produce stridulation.
 These structures are present on both sexes.
 The stridulitrum consists of a series of equidistant ridges which are the longest at the midsection of the corium.
 The plectrum consists of nodes found on the legs which are a project of bone or stiff tissue which are along and across the femur.
 The sound which is produced is theorized to be of low intensity due to the small size of the plectrum's nodes and to be an assortment of notes rather than one.

 Diet

 Alydus eurinus feeds mostly on legumes but can be found on flowering plants, such as goldenrod, later in the season.
+They are also known to feed on carrion, such as a dead toad.